michal-franc/rgt/README.md

 rgt start
       --go-test-runner string   Specifies which go test runner to use. (default "go", supports gotestsum) --sub-folder-only         If set true will run only tests from the folder the file that is changed in.
+      --type string             Specifiec which type of test to start : [golang, python]
 ```

 ### Installation